rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

        Download and install the appropriate plugin package for your distribution.

     4. **Start the capture:**
-        In the Edgeshark web interface, click one of the Wireshark buttons to start a capture session.
+        In the Edgeshark web interface, click on one of the Wireshark buttons to start a capture session.

 === "macOS 64bit"

     1. **Download the plugin:**
-        Download the latest macOS plugin <a href="https://github.com/siemens/cshargextcap/releases/latest" target="_blank">here</a>
+        Download the latest plugin for macOS <a href="https://github.com/siemens/cshargextcap/releases/latest" target="_blank">here</a>

     2. **Install the plugin:**
          Follow the installation instructions provided in the downloaded file.

     3. **Start the capture:**
-        Navigate to the Edgeshark web interface and click a Wireshark button to start a live capture.
+        Navigate to the Edgeshark web interface and click on a Wireshark button to start a live capture.

 ## Next Steps

 Now that Edgeshark is installed, the next step is to learn how to use it effectively.
 To do this, access the detailed usage page by clicking [here](#) and discover how to capture network traffic in your containers using Edgeshark.
-Take advantage of the available resources to optimize data collection and improve your network visibility.
+Take advantage of the available resources to optimize data collection and improve the visibility of your network.

 ## References

-For more information and additional resources on Edgeshark, visit the <a href="https://edgeshark.siemens.io/#/getting-started" target="_blank">Official Documentation</a>.
+For more information and additional resources about Edgeshark, visit the <a href="https://edgeshark.siemens.io/#/getting-started" target="_blank">Official Documentation</a>.